rpiasentin/iosapp2/vscodetestreadme.md

    ```
    Adjust `EXPO_START_MODE`, `EXPO_DEV_PORT`, and `EXPO_LAUNCH_SIMULATOR` as desired; these control how the Expo starter script runs (LAN/localhost/tunnel and whether to auto-open the simulator).
 Any key that starts with `EXPO_PUBLIC_` is automatically injected into the Expo bundle; keep this terminal open so the variable remains in scope.

-7. Optionally keep the FastAPI backend handy.
-From this repo you can start it with:
+7. For day-to-day work it is easiest to let the mobile repo start the backend for you.
+Use `npm run dev:start:all` (documented below) to boot the FastAPI repo and Metro together.
+If you prefer to run the backend manually, you can still start it with:
    ```bash
    npm run api:web
    ```
    That command shells into `../inverter-app-api-start` and runs `make web`.
-Leave it running before launching the mobile app.

 ## 4. Verifying the Environment